Formation of black widows through ultra-compact X-ray binaries with He star companions: Discussion

 \subsection{Are RBs the progenitors of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$?}

 Previous studies mainly discussed whether RBs could evolve into BWs with $M_2$ $\sim0.01-0.05\,\rm M_\odot$ (e.g. Chen et al. 2013; Benvenuto, De Vito \& Horvath 2014; Jia \& Li 2015).
 Chen et al. (2013) suggested that RBs and BWs originate from different binary evolutionary tracks, in which low evaporation efficiency can lead to the formation of BWs.
 However, Benvenuto, De Vito \& Horvath (2014) argued that RBs with relatively compact orbits are the progenitors of BWs by considering the X-ray irradiation feedback of MS stars.
 Jia \& Li (2015) pointed out that the compact RBs can evolve into BWs if a suitable $f$-value is selected.
 In our simulations, the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ originate from the UCXB channel with He star companions.
-The evolutionary tracks of the binaries do not pass through the RB region in the $M_2-P_{\rm orb}$ diagram (see Fig.\,4), indicating that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ (especially the planetary-mass companions) may not be formed from the evolution of RBs.
-In order to understand the origin of BWs, more BW samples and numerical simulations are required.
+This means that the BW progenitors appear as X-ray sources rather than radio pulsars.
+Meanwhile, the evolutionary tracks of the binaries do not pass through the RB region in the $M_2-P_{\rm orb}$ diagram (see Fig.\,4), indicating that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ in region (B) may not be formed from the evolution of RBs.